60 Best Disney Characters Of All Time, Ranked

 46. Thumper

-Not only is Thumper exceptionally cute, but he proves to be a great friend to Bambi, helping him find his feet – in more ways than one – in the forest.
-Far from being relegated to the status of sidekick to Bambi, this little rabbit has a big personality, and his cheeky, mischievous ways make him instantly likable.
+Not only is Thumper exceptionally cute, but he proves to be a great friend in "Bambi," helping everybody's favorite deer find his feet – in more ways than one – in the forest.
+Far from being relegated to the status of sidekick, this little rabbit has a big personality, and his cheeky, mischievous ways make him instantly likable.
 While he may occasionally say things that get him into trouble, he is also surprisingly wise, remembering and repeating the sage advice his father gave him, "If you can't say something nice, don't say nothing at all."

 45. Aladdin

-The streetwise urchin may not be well-liked by the market owners of Agrabah, but Aladdin isn't just a thief for the sake of it: He steals for survival and to help those like him who go without food.
-The plucky protagonist shows his selflessness throughout, but crucially in the closing moments of the film when he chooses to use his final wish to free the genie from his lamp prison.
+The streetwise urchin may not be well-liked by the market owners of Agrabah, but Aladdin isn't just a thief for the sake of it.
+He steals for survival and to help those like him who go without food.
+The plucky protagonist shows his selflessness throughout his 1992 film but most crucially in the closing moments of the movie when he chooses to use his final wish to free Genie from his lamp prison.
 Where all the other masters had given in to their wants and wishes, Aladdin makes a huge personal sacrifice for the good of someone else — a true display of what a great character he is.

 44. Maui

-Initially painted as the antagonist of the film, Maui later proves to be a valuable asset to Moana, teaching her all she needs to know about wayfinding.
+Initially painted as the antagonist of the film, Maui later proves to be a valuable asset in "Moana," teaching the title character all she needs to know about wayfinding.
 While he may be boisterous and overconfident, the shape-shifting demigod also shows his human side when the truth of his tragic childhood is revealed.
 The moment we start to see through the facade of Maui is when we start to fall in love with him.
-Plus, his solo song, "You're Welcome" is easily one of the catchiest Disney jams in years.
+His solo song, "You're Welcome" is easily one of the catchiest Disney jams in years, and the character is definitely one of Dwayne Johnson's very best performances.

 43. Anna